 If you want to avoid disaster, follow these tips to keep your project management strategy precise and effective:

 Get everyone on the same page before you meet with the client.
 The last thing you want is an awkward moment in the boardroom because you didn’t discuss or review assets beforehand.

 Teamwork makes collaboration easy by syncing calendars, providing regular team status updates, and keeping everyone in the loop at all times.
-You can add comments to tasks, and send messages to make sure your whole team knows what’s happening in real time.
+You can add comments to tasks, and send messages to make sure your whole team knows what’s happening in real-time.

-Avoid communication overload
+Tip 4: Avoid communication overload

 Communication is important, but there’s a fine line between the right amount of communication and micromanaging.
 Requiring your team to check in every minute of every day is overwhelming and detrimental to their creativity.